-This matter is before the court on its initial review of the plaintiff's pro se complaint ("Compl."), ECF No. 1, and application for leave to proceed in forma pauperis, ECF No. 2.
-The court grants the in forma pauperis application and, for the reasons discussed below, it dismisses the case pursuant to 28 U.S.C. § 1915(e)(2)(B)(i), under which the court is required to dismiss a case "at any time" if it determines that the action is frivolous.
+This matter is before the Court on its initial review of the Plaintiff's pro se complaint, ECF No. 1, and application for leave to proceed in forma pauperis, ECF No. 2.
+The Court grants the in forma pauperis application and, for the reasons explained below, dismisses this case pursuant to 28 U.S.C. § 1915(e)(2)(B)(i), which requires dismissal of a case "at any time" upon determination that the action is frivolous.